 Sensory bins are awesome hands-on tools for children to learn about their world and their senses!
-Sensory play may calm a child, focus a child, and engage a child.
-Here's what a sensory bin can offer a young child as well as the parent!
+For children who love to explore different textures, sensory bins may calm, focus and engage your child.
+Here's what a sensory bin can offer a young child as well as the parent.

-practical life skills Sensory bins let a child explore, discover and create play using practical life skills (dumping, filling, scooping) and learn valuable play skills.
+practical life skills Sensory bins let a child learn valuable play skills as well as explore, discover and create play using practical life skills through activities such as dumping, filling and scooping.